ultraego4/website/content/posts/automotive/daihatsu_sirion_2006/2025_08_15_daihatsu_sirion_2006.md

 Unfortunately because of the lack of tools i cannot view the car from the bottom.

+The fixes will be applied after the full inspection, however possible fix's are provided.

 ### Preparation

 We identified the model of the car and now we need something to test against.
 The owners manual would be the best however the one i got hands on is Dutch and I am so not want to translate continuously.
 So i did some search on the Internet, but actually i could not find the same owners manual in english, heck in any other language.